bedakuster/liveplatesolver/Readme.md

         --height 15 `
         --regions 200
     ```

+    Linux
+    > Use this tool from a astroberry web terminal.
+If you want to use it with ssh, further configuration is needed to allow ForwardingX11
+    ```
+    dotnet LivePlateSolver.dll -- --tool astap --executable-path /opt/astap/astap \
+        --right-ascension 14:03:12 \
+        --declination 54:20:27 \
+        --monitor /imagelocation \
+        --focal-length 620 \
+        --width 22 \
+        --height 15
+    ```

     Submit RA and Dec are in time notation.
 They can be negative.

     Focal Length should be adjusted with Reducer and Crop factor.
 My telescope is 420mm, i have a 0.85 reducer and a APS-C Sensor (1.6x) so it adds up to 571.
 Its just an estimation, however if its totally wrong platesolving wont work.

     Width and Height is the Camera Sensors size in mm.

     The more regions you check, the longer it might take and the bigger the tolerance is.
-PlateSolver2 starts solving in a spiral way from the target, so if you are near the target it will resolve pretty fast.

-5. The Program will tell you that it started monitoring the directory for new images
+7. The Program will tell you that it started monitoring the directory for new images
-6. Make a photo with your mounted camera, pointing somewhere roughly into the direction of the pinwheel galaxy.
+8. Make a photo with your mounted camera, pointing somewhere roughly into the direction of the pinwheel galaxy.
     - The foto must not be long exposured.
 Usually some seconds are enough to find some bright stars.
-7. Put the photo into the folder (or have it put there by a camera remote controll software)
+9. Put the photo into the folder (or have it put there by a camera remote controll software)
-8. The Programm will invoke PlateSolver2 with need parameters and evaluates its output.
+10. The Programm will invoke PlateSolver2 with need parameters and evaluates its output.
 It will give you some advice how to proceed:

 ```
 Waiting 5000ms before processing file to avoid file system errors.